There are a number of bills moving outside of the budget debate in the State Legislature that impact students, educators and public schools.

 The Senate Elections and Utilities Committee held a public hearing on SB-260 (companion bill AB-332), which would change the signature requirement for nomination of candidates to school board in school districts that contain territory lying within a second class city.
 This bill permits the annual meeting of a common or union high school district or the school board of a school district to adopt a resolution to reduce the number of signatures required on nomination papers submitted by candidates for school district officer.
 Currently, a candidate for school district officer in a school district that contains any portion of a second class city must submit nomination papers signed by not less than 100 nor more than 200 electors.
 This bill permits the number of signatures that must be obtained to be reduced by resolution to not less than 20 and not more than 100 if the school district territory lying within the second class city or cities is less than or equal to 10 percent of the school district’s territory.
 Read all the changes.

 Sparsity Aid.
-A bill circulating for co-sponsorship would provide rural districts with 745 students or less with $400 per pupil through sparsity aid rather than the current $300.
+A sparsity aid package designed to help rural schools won’t clear the house in this session, the Assembly Majority Leader told a statehouse insider news publication.
+The $9.7 million package would provide rural districts with 745 students or less with $400 per pupil through sparsity aid rather than the current $300.
 There also would be a second tier in the program for districts with between 746 and 1,000 pupils of $100 per student.
-Overall, the plan carries a price tag of a $9.7 million.
 Read the Legislative Reference Bureau Memo.
+In saying that the proposal wouldn’t move, Representative Robin Vos said the budget has made ‘historic’ investments in schools and school funding won’t be revisited.
+Public school advocates counter the ‘historic’ notion – noting that the per-pupil increase in the budget, made outside of the funding formula, doesn’t restore the nearly billion dollars cut from public schools since 2011.

 Special Education Funding.
 SB211 and companion bill AB319 call for state funding of special education at 33 percent.
 View Senate Bill History and Assembly Bill History, along with fiscal estimate and some additional notes.